ControlPlane API & Projector

 newTag: v0.18.0

-Alternatively, if you prefer to keep the upstream overlay untouched, create a custom overlay in your own repository that builds on top of it — the same pattern used for eventing and other customisations:
+Alternatively, if you prefer to keep the upstream overlay untouched, create a custom overlay in your own repository that builds on the bundle — the same pattern used for optional capabilities and other customisations.
+This bundle-based workflow requires Control Plane v0.22.0 or newer.

 apiVersion: kustomize.config.k8s.io/v1beta1